Speakers for the Southern Food Writing Conference

 After moving to Nashville with her BFA in hand, she began waiting tables at Margot to supplement her writing income, where she met a community of people who shared her passion for food.
 She went on to become the Head Pastry Chef at City House and later returned to Margot as Pastry Chef before taking a break to return to her writing and to spend time with her two children.
 During this time she developed the community-style gatherings known as Buttermilk Road Sunday Suppers.
 In 2011, through a mutual obsession with antebellum recipes and techniques, and exchanged emails about food, Chef Sean Brock knew Donovan was the obvious choice for pastry chef for Husk Nashville, which opened in May 2013.

-Her formal training comes from Boston University where she created her own food writing curriculum with courses in Journalism and Gastronomy, a cultural study of food founded by Julia Child and Jacques Pepin.
-She is the author of The Food Lovers’ Guide to Nashville (Globe Pequot Press, November 2012), and worked as food culture and lifestyles reporter at The Tennessean for six years.
-Her work also has appeared in editions 5 and 6 of Cornbread Nation: the Best of Southern Food Writing, Alimentum literary food journal, Nashville Lifestyles magazine, Southern Living, The Local Palate, Imbibe, the Boston Herald and The Boston Globe.
+Jennifer Justus is author of The Food Lovers’ Guide to Nashville (Globe Pequot Press, November 2012) and the forthcoming Nashville Eats (Abrams, October 2015).
+She also worked as food culture and lifestyles reporter at The Tennessean for six years.
+My work also has appeared in editions 5 and 6 of Cornbread Nation: the Best of Southern Food Writing, TIME, Alimentum literary food journal, Nashville Lifestyles magazine, Southern Living, The Local Palate, Imbibe, the Boston Herald and The Boston Globe.